 - Look-back Period: The bankruptcy trustee can look back at transactions made before the bankruptcy.
 If they believe assets were transferred to a trust to defeat creditors, they might recover those assets.
 The look-back period is usually four years before bankruptcy but can be longer in certain situations.

-Given the complexities involved, it’s important for anyone with a family trust or considering establishing one to understand the potential implications of bankruptcy and to seek legal advice from our trusted family lawyers.
+Given the complexities involved, it’s important for anyone with a family trust or considering establishing one to understand the potential implications of bankruptcy and to seek legal advice from our trusted family lawyers experts in property settlement.

 Why Set Up A Family Trust?

 There are many reasons why people choose to set up a family trust.
 These include:

 - Separating the owner of assets (the beneficiary) from control of the assets.
 This happens through the appointment of a trustee.
 This may be desirable for several reasons, including the beneficiary being underage or suffering from a disability that might inhibit their ability to make sound decisions.

 - To provide greater flexibility in tax planning, such as avoiding capital gains tax.

 - To protect the assets held within the trust, and the beneficiaries, from being open to financial claims.